SirBillyBobJoe/COMPSYS_306_Part_2/README.md

 # Project-2
+In this project, our team collected a custom dataset and trained an SVM to recognise a specific set of traffic signs.
+Using the trained model, a robot equipped with a Jetson Nano will perform real-time traffic sign recognition and respond appropriately based on the detected signs.

 > [!NOTE]
 > This project requires Python version 3.6.9+.
 Using a Python version lower than 3.6.9 may cause dependencies to become corrupted or fail to install properly.
 >